-A master once said, knowledge is expensive but not knowing is more expensive than the knowledge.
+Knowledge is expensive but not knowing is more expensive than the knowledge "

     Some individuals know it costs a lot more, risky and perhaps ruins everything they have build and have when they are not mindful on their decision making, choices and action.
 While many people do not care or realized that risk is co-exist with unconscious mind.

     Oxytocin or the so-called "love hormone" is being increasingly shown to trigger wide variety of physical and psychological effects in both women and men.